Sustainability / Governance Corporate Compliance

 We also have an external help line for reporting and receiving consultation through external organizations.
 Accessible by all Group companies in Japan, these help lines make it easy for personnel to report and receive consultation.

-We have established and publicly disclosed rules to protect those reporting or requesting consultation through the Compliance Help Line, including ① protecting personal information and privacy, ② prohibiting retaliation for having reported or sought consultation, and ③ informing of survey results.
+We have established and publicly disclosed rules to protect those reporting or requesting consultation through the Compliance Help Line, including ① protecting personal information and privacy, ② prohibiting unfavorable treatment (prohibition of retaliation) for having reported or sought consultation, and ③ informing of survey results.

 Other Help Lines

-There is also a help line for officers and employees at Group companies in Japan and abroad to report to and seek consultation from Daicel, as well as a Web-based help lines service accessible to both internal and external personnel.
+There is also a help line for officers and employees at Group companies to report to and seek consultation from Daicel, as well as a Web-based help lines service accessible to both internal and external personnel.
 These services provide a means to report and seek consultation for a greater number of stakeholders that include customers, suppliers, partner company employees, retirees, and community residents.

 Responding to Reports and Requests for Consultation

-When necessary, the Corporate Compliance Program Division responds to and follows up on reports and requests for consultation, which includes confirming facts about and investigating reports received through the Compliance Help Line, as well as resolving confirmed problems and establishing measures to prevent their recurrence.
+When necessary, the Corporate Compliance Program Division responds to reports and requests for consultation, which includes confirming facts about and investigating reports received through the Compliance Help Line, as well as resolving and rectifying confirmed problems and establishing measures to prevent their recurrence.
+If it is more appropriate for another department to handle it, the division passes the case on to the relevant department and follows up on the case.
 Although reports and requests for consultation received from Group companies are generally handled by that company, each case is reported to the Corporate Compliance Program Division, which provides support when needed.
 Reports and requests for consultation received via email or the Web are also forwarded to Standing Audit & Supervisory Board Members.

 Furthermore, the Corporate Compliance Program Division makes regular reports (about four times a year) at Board of Directors meetings that include the number of reports and requests for consultation received through all help lines, as well as an overview of each case and the status or results of their handling.